shopware/shopware/src/Docs/_new/4-how-to/020-api-controller.md

 Since only a single `xml` file is necessary for this example, the file is called `routes.xml` and will be put into the `<plugin root>/src/Resources/config/` directory.

-It only has to contain the path to the controllers, that should be known to the Shopware platform.
+It only has to contain the path to the controllers, that should be known to Shopware 6.
 This example will have its API controller inside a `Controller` directory.

 ```xml